 We live in a world and in societies where religion and values are changing.
 There is an increased emphasis on, and appreciation for, acquiring knowledge to understand these processes in their many forms and on their many levels.
 Currently, empirical studies of religion, values and society are spread across a number of institutions, in relatively small communities.
 The Research School Religion-Values-Society (RVS) is an initiative by the major Norwegian academic institutions within this field, as well as important institutions in Sweden and the United States, to bring together PhD-students and established scholars in order to develop better research and foster national and international cooperation, primarily through a strengthened and more comprehensive PhD education.
 For more, please visit our website https://rvs.mf.no/

 RVS welcomes members researching either religion or values (or both) in a contemporary and empirical perspective.
-The research school is now open to 5-6 new PhD-students members that are already enrolled in PhD programs at the participating institutions at RVS.
+The research school is now open to 10 new PhD-students members that are already enrolled in PhD programs at the participating institutions at RVS.
 These are: the University of Agder, VID Specialized University, Volda University College, Umeå University, University of Oslo, University of Tromsø, Norwegian University of Science and Technology, University of Bergen, MF Norwegian School of Theology, Religion and Society, and Uppsala University, with Boston University as an international partner.
-With the new PhD-students, there will almost 60 PhD-student members in RVS.
+There are approximately 60 PhD-student members in RVS.

 RVS is a national research school, with a grant of over NOK 23 million over eight years from the Norwegian Research Council.
 This grant ensures that the costs connected to participating in RVS courses and seminars will be covered by the RVS for our members.